ngrx/platform/projects/ngrx.io/content/guide/effects/testing.md

 <code-example header="my.effects.spec.ts">
 it('should get customers', () => {
   // instead of using `provideMockActions`,
-  // define the Actions Observable by creating a new `Actions` instance const actions = new Actions(
+  // define the actions stream by creating a new `Actions` instance const actions = new Actions(
     hot('-a--', {
       a: { type: 'GET CUSTOMERS' },